zakilive/iot-cloud-riot/README.md

 LIMIT
   50
  ````
+In the current graf Hair dryer and ice helped to show the graf to increase and decrease temperature alongside as well as normal temperature.

 ## How everything works
 In Order to send data from NRFDK52840 board  to the AWS cloud the